kdav5758/xelabash/README.md

 ### Download
 MiniPrompt can be downloaded in two different forms:
 1. Stable: Going to the [realses page](https://github.com/kdav5758/MiniPrompt/releases) of the repository and downloading the .zip file.
-2. Testing: Cloning the repository.
+2. Testing: Cloning the repository from the `dev` branch to get latest and yet to be released features.
     1. Manually
     2. Using the `install.sh` script